eProsima/Fast-DDS-docs/docs/fastdds/property_policies/persistence.rst

   If this property is not set, the durability behaviour falls back to
   |TRANSIENT_LOCAL_DURABILITY_QOS-api|.

-The following example shows how to configure the persistence service properties:
+The following example shows how to configure the persistence service properties along with the required QoS settings for a correct operation of the service (see :ref:`persistence_example`).

 .. tab-set-code::